All Episodes

 Yeah.

-So, so, like, yeah, Charlie Kirk and Ben Shapiro, like, they let her go, but they did the work of raising her profile.
+So, so like, yeah, Charlie Kirk and Ben Shapiro, like they let her go, but they did the work of raising her profile.

 They did the work of like helping her build an email list.

-Much of the conspiracy theory in becoming Brigitte rests upon like the actual very strange history of the Macron's relationship, which I have to confess, a little too weird for me.
+free to go out on her own much of the conspiracy theory and uh becoming Brigitte rests upon like the actual very straight history of the Macron's relationship which I have to confess a little too weird for me.

-Like, remember that France is so small.
+Like remember that France is so small.

-And so, like, everyone knows each other.
+And so like everyone knows each other.

 So, I mean, you come of age and then you pick the 15-year-old you're going to groom.